nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 We see in *Figure 1* the command palette and how I entered *dep* in the text box, which then shows available commands.
 Among the commands we see *Deployment: Deploy SQL Server ...*, (outlined in red).

-Before we go any further I just want to mention that we do not necessarily need to use the command palette to get to the *Deploy ...* command:
+Before we go any further I want to mention that we do not necessarily need to use the command palette to get to the *Deploy ...* command:

 ![](/images/posts/ads-install-bdc-install2.png)